GodeGamleJacob/ThinkJava_Chapter_4_6/README.md

 Basically just the tasks given in ThinkJava.

 <details><summary><strong>Details</strong></summary> <p>
-These tasks had us trying to figure out how the program runs itself.
+These tasks had us trying to figure out how to use computation for simple math.
+We had to use different methods in order to make it all work, but I ended up having to build a couple of extra methods, even though the task was to use only two.

 </p>
 </details>